 VH-EAU. de Havilland Canada DHC-2 Beaver. c/n 646.

-Was also registered as: VH-SMB & VH-SMH.
+It was also registered as: VH-SMB & VH-SMH.

 This was the third of four aircraft ordered new by Qantas Airways Ltd - ?